 The Assassination of Jesse James by the Coward Robert Ford (2007)

 the-assassination-of-jesse-james-by-the-coward-robert-ford-movie posterReady to call it a career, Frank James (Sam Shepard – Out of the Furnace, The Right Stuff) promises his brother Jesse (Brad Pitt – Legends of the FallOnce Upon a Time in Hollywood) one last train heist with the notorious James Gang.
 Then, Frank will drift off into the sunset and live out the rest of his life quietly.
 But what will happen to Jesse?
 Well, he will be assassinated by the coward Robert Ford.
 The film’s title gives the plot away unless somehow we are talking about the assassination metaphorically.
 We are not.
-So what keeps director Andrew Dominik’s (Blonde, Killing Them SoftlyThe Assassination of Jesse James by the Coward Robert Ford such an alluring watch for its nearly three-hour runtime?
+So what keeps director Andrew Dominik’s (Blonde, Killing Them SoftlyThe Assassination of Jesse James by the Coward Robert Ford so alluring despite its nearly three-hour runtime?

 Before we get there, let’s briefly examine the other main players.
 Led by Jesse and Frank, the version of the notorious James Gang that we meet in 1881 Missouri is comprised of their cousin, Wood HIte (Jeremy Renner – Kill the MessengerThe Town), drifter Dick Liddil Paul Schneider (All the Real GirlsLars and the Real Girl), who talks a big game and exudes an enormous sense of false confidence, and Robert’s older, wiser brother, Charley (Sam Rockwell – Three Billboards Outside Ebbing Missouri, Moon).